sydneysegal/final/README.md

 3. Copy just the numbers from the pivot table into a new sheet (copying the headers will replicate the entire pivot table) starting in row 2
     1. Write the titles from the pivot table in row 1 ("Year," "n," "nMMR," "nDTP," "nPolio")
 4. Although it may not be the same students that are getting each vaccination, it is likely that they are required to have certain vaccinations to be in school and that there is a crossover.
 For the purpose of this question, I am assuming that the lowest sum in each row is *approximately* how many kindergartners are fully vaccinated against MMR, DTP, and Polio.
-    1. Divide lowest number in each row (Sum of nDTP) by the "Sum of n" for each year to find the approximate percentage of California kindergartners with each vaccine by the start of the school year
+    1. Divide lowest number in each row ("Sum of nDTP" for both years) by the "Sum of n" for each year to find the approximate percentage of California kindergartners with each vaccine by the start of the school year
         1. 2000: 497532/521198 = 0.95459 or 95.46%
         2. 2015: 516030/547520 = 0.9424 or 94.24%
 5. **_At the start of the 2000-2001 school year, approximately 95.46% of California kindergartners (497,532) had each vaccine; at the start of the 2015-2016 school year, approximately 94.24% of California kindergartners (517,882) had each vaccine_**